Riva Schuster Hirsch

 Other Experiences

-After the war, Riva travelled from Hertsa, Ukraine to Burgas, Bulgaria where she boarded a ship for Palestine – either the Pan York or Pan Crescent – on December 27, 1947.
-The ship were diverted to Cypress, arriving December 31, 1947.
-On Cypress she was held in a camp until May 1948 when she was allowed to come to Israel.
+Riva travelled from Hertsa, Ukraine to Burgas, Bulgaria where in 1946, she boarded a ship for Palestine; the ship was diverted to Cypress where Riva was held until May 1948, when at the age of 15, Riva was allowed to travel on to Palestine.

 Birmingham